byeongdu/SAXS4assembly/README.md

 # Overview
-This is a software package for Small Angle X-ray Scattering (SAXS) from nanoparticle assemblies.
+This is a software package for Small Angle Scattering (SAXS or SANS) from nanoparticle assemblies.
 There are several GUIs for different jobs.
 ## Indexing
 This program is to index SAXS powder diffraction patterns in q space.
 ## Spacegroup